South African power cuts worsen on cold weather, breakdowns | Headlines

 South African power cuts worsen on cold weather, breakdowns

-South African state power utility Eskom said it would ramp up power cuts on Wednesday, as cold weather caused a spike in demand after many of its generating units had broken down.
+South African state power utility Eskom ramped up power cuts on Wednesday, as cold weather caused a spike in demand after many of its generating units had broken down.

 Eskom's struggles to power Africa's most industrialised nation are one of the main obstacles to economic growth.
-The company, which started implementing "stage 2" power cuts on Tuesday, said that from 3 p.m. local time (1300 GMT) it would increase them to "stage 4," requiring up to 4,000 megawatts (MW) of power to be shed from the national grid.
+The company, which started implementing "stage 2" power cuts on Tuesday, increased them to "stage 4," requiring up to 4,000 megawatts (MW) of power to be shed from the national grid.

 - READ MORE ON: